 Connector: Dual, shielded RJ-45 sockets, 8-pin, 10BaseT/100BaseTX.
-Connections are auto-crossing (MDI or MDI-X wiring).
+This connection is auto-crossing (MDI or MDIX wired).
 The metal shield circuit of the network connectors are isolated and capacitively coupled to the input power minus terminal via an isolation capacitor.